expo/expo/docs/pages/guides/using-sentry.md

 ```

 to your root project file (usually **App.js**), so make sure you remove it (but keep the `sentry-expo` import and original `Sentry.init` call!)

+The Sentry configuration wizard will add `app/[ios|android]/sentry.properties` files to your project.
+These contain a sensitive `auth.token` value.
+If you use EAS Build, consider [scaffolding these files](https://github.com/expo/eas-cli/issues/228#issuecomment-861407074) with secrets/environment variables instead of committing the value to your repository.

 ## Sourcemaps